Anxiety and Stress at Work: Causes, Solutions, and When Coaching Can Help

 Finding a more “authentic” fit with work and improving self-confidence might be the most fundamental shift you can make for reducing anxiety and stress at work for good.

-The External Causes of Anxiety & Stress at Work
+External Causes of Anxiety and Stress at Work

 The external causes are what your job demands of you or does not provide - these are often outside your control, or at best can only be influenced.